dave1010/exploring-chatgpt-code-interpreter/README.md

 * Run local servers, like web servers (opening a network socket, binding it to a local address and port, and accepting incoming connections.)
 * Execute uploaded files

+These are left as an exercise for the reader.

 # What's available

 * Barebones Ubuntu packages are installed.
 Use `dpkg -l` to list them